What Is Copywriting?

-Traditionally, before the days of the Internet, copywriting was needed for about a dozen different types of marketing materials, including direct mail packages, postcards, newspaper and magazine ads, TV and radio commercials, brochures, posters, coupons, sell sheets (for sales reps to carry), and even cereal boxes.
+Traditionally, before the days of the Internet, copywriting was needed for about a dozen different types of marketing materials, including direct mail packages, postcards, newspaper and magazine ads, TV and radio commercials, brochures, posters, coupons, sell sheets (for sales reps to carry), and products.

-Today, the world of copywriting has exploded online as a critical component of 75 to 100 or even more different types of marketing tools and tactics, such as websites, email copy, online articles, social media posts, blogs, online ads, videos, webinar presentations, and so on.
+Today, the world of copywriting has exploded online as a critical component of hundreds of types of marketing tools and tactics, such as websites, email copy, online articles, social media posts, blogs, online ads, videos, webinar presentations, and so on.

 - Product sales page online (think LL Bean or Amazon product descriptions)

 - Product ads in Google, Facebook ads and other popular online venues

 - Brochures to be handed out at a trade show